 Academic - Director

-Director of South Asian Studies; University Lecturer in the Political Economy and Human Development of India
+Director of South Asian Studies; Associate Professor in the Political Economy and Human Development of India

 I began as an economist and then my job titles just got longer and longer.

-I joined SIAS in October 2011, where I am a researcher on the ESRC/DfID funded project: ‘The Materiality of Rice’, led by Professor Barbara Harriss-White.
-I am also a Junior Research Fellow at Somerville College, and convene and lecture the geography MSc elective, Global Environmental Change and Food Security.
+I joined SIAS in October 2011, where I was a researcher on the ESRC/DfID funded project: ‘The Materiality of Rice’, led by Professor Barbara Harriss-White.
+I am now a Junior Research Fellow at Somerville College, and convene and lecture the geography MSc elective, Global Environmental Change and Food Security.

 Both food and a healthy environment are essential for human existence.
 Food production at the scale required to feed the present population inevitably damages the environment.
 This damage is at such a scale to seriously threaten human existence.